 - Black pepper

-Storing leftovers: Store leftover lamb chops in an airtight container in the fridge for 4 days.
+- Storing leftovers: Store leftover lamb chops in an airtight container in the refrigerator for 3-4 days.

 Rosemary-Dijon Lamb Chops

 - 3-4 cloves of garlic minced